 2. Frequently offer foot massages, shoulder massages, and full-body massages to your spouse.
 You’ll get plenty of romantic brownie points in your “relationship bank account” if you keep some great-smelling lotion handy and take ten minutes to massage your spouse’s tired feet at the end of a long workday.
 Note: If you expect to be rewarded for your efforts by sex, you won’t accumulate any points for being romantic.
 Your spouse will just think you have an ulterior motive when you offer a massage in the future.

-3. Giving sweet cards and letters to your spouse can be romantic, as can emails and phone messages that share your feelings and passion.
+3. Tip number three to spice up your marriage is to give sweet cards and letters to your spouse can be romantic, as can emails and phone messages that share your feelings and passion.
 Handwritten letters sent through the mail are becoming more and more of a rarity.
 That’s good for you because that means your spouse will think you’re really romantic for taking the time to write a love letter by hand and mail it.
 That will make more of an impact than just sending an email if you want to get extra brownie points.

 5. Talking in front of your spouse to someone else about your partner’s good points is romantic.
 Take full advantage of opportunities to say, ‘I’m so lucky to have such a supportive wife (or husband) — she’s such a treasure.
 I’m a lucky man.”
 You can also do this when you’re talking on the phone and know that your spouse is within listening range.
 If you’re not sure your partner heard you when you get off the phone ask, “Did you hear me telling my sister what a great husband you are?
 I was really bragging on you!”